FlorianWilhelm/wald-stack-demo/README.md

 - [ ] Find out why creating an environment file with `mamba env export --no-builds > environment.yml` and recreating the environment with `mamba env create -f environment.yml` fails with a lot of packages that cannot be resolved.
+- [ ] Clean up the Python code especially in the ml part.

 [**A**irbyte]:https://airbyte.com/
 [Airbyte]:https://airbyte.com/